kc596/jsgames/README.md

 ### Game 3

-- Contains utils for shape and area
+- Contains utils for shape and area : circle, rectangle, square, right angled triangle

 ### Game 4

-- Contains utils for volume using area : cube(x), sphere(x)
+- Contains utils for volume using area (from game 3) : cube(x), sphere(x)

 ### Game 5

+- Uses fast exponent to expose a function pow3() which calculates power of 3

+### Game 6

-- Uses game 2 and volume to return volumeOfStarryPattern()
-- Another function hyperCube(x) = cube(x) * x
+- Uses game 4 to calc hyperCube(x) = cube(x) * x
+- Uses game5 pow3() to calc pow9()
+- Also uses fastexponent directly to calc pow2()
+- Uses game2 to print pattern for n=5

 ## Babel